What Is The Performance Ceiling of My Classifier? Utilizing Category-Wise Influence Functions for Pareto Frontier Analysis: Experiments on Synthetic Datasets

-In the experiment shown in Figure~\ref{fig:toy}, Subfigures \textbf{ABC}, the technique of identifying the noisy training points using their influence scores was discussed.
-Specifically, the removal of points which had negative influence scores with respect to both groups.
-In this experiment, we continue this path through to completion on the same dataset situation.
-We present the results in Figure~\ref{fig:toy2}.
-The dataset and model used are identical to the same from Subfigures \textbf{ABC} in Figure~\ref{fig:toy}.
-The following method was applied: Create a linear regression model on the training set, calculate the category-aware influence scores of each training point, remove any training points with negative scores, and retrain the model on the new training set.
-It is shown that with each iteration of this technique, the model moves closer to the performance frontier.
+\looseness-1 As we have discussed the technique of identifying and removing noisy training samples, specifically those exhibiting negative influence scores for both groups, we iteratively apply this procedure to the same dataset.
+The results are presented in Fig.~\ref{fig:toy2}.
+The dataset and model configuration are identical to those used in Subfigures \textbf{ABC} of Fig.~\ref{fig:toy}.
+In each iteration, we: (1) train a logistic regression model on the training set, (2) compute category-aware influence scores for all training samples, (3) remove samples with negative scores, and (4) retrain the model on the refined dataset.
+As illustrated in the figure, repeated application of this procedure progressively moves the model closer to the performance frontier.